 Selecting Fargate as part of your infrastructure is a big decision no matter what size company.
 Before you make that decision, read our Fargate reviews blog post to verify you are selecting the right solution for your use case.

-Learn how to manage Docker containers and easily process background tasks without dealing with AWS certifications.
+Learn how to scale your background jobs on demand without dealing with AWS certifications.

 How Does AWS Fargate Work?

 AWS Fargate is an improvement on ECS because it allows you to manage your containers without servers.
 The service Elastic Container Service (ECS) based.
 This is a platform that allows your virtual machines to manage the containers.
 Initially, AWS Fargate started with Amazon ECS.
 But ECS still required servers for managing containers.
 AWS Fargate launch type does not require any servers and is cloud-based.
 It does require that you create an AWS account.

 AWS Fargate works more efficiently because it allows you to manage your containers without creating a cluster of virtual machines.
 This doesn’t mean that you don’t have control over task execution.
 You can create the containers such that they use an elastic network interface.
 This ensures that there are maximum efficiency and speed.

 The virtual machine instances are responsible for maintaining the containers’ load balance.
 It also conducts regular upgrades and replaces containers that are failing.
 This is one of the biggest ECS on AWS Fargate.
 AWS Fargate differentiates the task of running and managing the underlying infrastructure supporting the containers.
 This means that you can specify and pay only for the underlying resources needed by each container.
 To understand how much you will be paying for this service, read about Fargate's pricing.